windx0303/CODA-19/README.md

-# CODA-19: COVID-19 Open Research Abstracting Dataset
+# CODA-19: COVID-19 Open Research Aspect Dataset
 CODA-19 is a human-annotated large-scale scientific abstract dataset, in which human annotators manually labeled all the text segments in each abstract with one of the following *information types*: **Background, Purpose, Method, Finding/Contribution, and Other**.
 This annotation schema is adopted from [SOLVENT by Chan et al. (CSCW'18)](https://dl.acm.org/doi/10.1145/3274300), with minor changes.

 We teamed up with 248 crowd workers on [Amazon Mechanical Turk](https://www.mturk.com/) to exhaustively label **10,966 abstracts**, containing 103,978 sentences, which were further divided into 168,286 text segments, within **10 days** (from April 19, 2020 to April 29, 2020, including the time for worker training and post-task survey).